Lithium (medication): Discontinuation

-For patients who have achieved long-term remission, it is recommended to discontinue lithium gradually and in a controlled fashion.
+If lithium is stopped suddenly, there is a 50% risk of sudden mania within one month of stopping.
+In the first year after discontinuation of lithium, there is up to a 20-fold increase in the rate of suicide or attempted suicide compared to lithium maintenance.

-In patients stopping the medication, discontinuation symptoms including irritability or restlessness, and somatic symptoms like vertigo, dizziness, or lightheadedness may occur.
-Symptoms occur within the first week and are generally mild and self-limiting within weeks.
+If discontinuing lithium, it is recommended to taper it gradually and in a controlled fashion.
+Gradual tapering has been shown to lower the risk of relapse and suicidal events.
+In patients gradually tapering off the medication, discontinuation symptoms including irritability or restlessness, and somatic symptoms like vertigo, dizziness, or lightheadedness may occur.
+Discontinuation symptoms are generally mild and self-limiting within weeks.